RajGothi/NLP-Hugging-Face/README.md

 # NLP-Hugging-Face

-This Repo contains the Hugging Face NLP tutorial.
+This Repo contains the Hugging Face NLP and Speech tutorial.